E-commerce payment system

-An e-commerce payment system (or an electronic payment system) facilitates the acceptance of electronic payment for offline transfer, also known as a subcomponent of electronic data interchange (EDI), e-commerce payment systems have become increasingly popular due to the widespread use of the internet-based shopping and banking.
+An e-commerce payment system (or an electronic payment system) facilitates the acceptance of electronic payment for offline transfer, also known as a subcomponent of electronic data interchange (EDI).
+E-commerce payment systems have become increasingly popular due to the widespread use of internet-based shopping and banking.

 Credit cards remain the most common form of payment for e-commerce transactions.
 As of 2008, in North America, almost 90% of online retail transactions were made with this payment type.
 It is difficult for an online retailer to operate without supporting credit and debit cards due to their widespread use.
 Online merchants must comply with stringent rules stipulated by the credit and debit card issuers (e.g. Visa and Mastercard) in accordance with a bank and financial regulation in the countries where the debit/credit service conducts business.

 E-commerce payment system often use B2B mode.
 The security of customer information, business information, and payment information base is a concern during the payment process of transactions under the conventional B2B e-commerce model.

 For the vast majority of payment systems accessible on the public Internet, baseline authentication (of the financial institution on the receiving end), data integrity, and confidentiality of the electronic information exchanged over the public network involves obtaining a certificate from an authorized certificate authority (CA) who provides public-key infrastructure (PKI).
 Even with transport layer security (TLS) in place to safeguard the portion of the transaction conducted over public networks—especially with payment systems—the customer-facing website itself must be coded with great care, so as not to leak credentials and expose customers to subsequent identity theft.